initc3/ic3-website/content/events/SBC/reception2025.md

 summary: Thank you to all who joined us for the IC3 Members & Friends Reception at SBC 2025！Held at <a href="https://gatherberkeley.com/">Gather</a>, an iconic venue where locavores come for creative Californian fare made with seasonal ingredients & West Coast wines.
 This event provided an opportunity for IC3 academic researchers, industry partners and invited guests to mingle and discuss the latest in blockchain research.
 ---

-IC3 hosted a reception during SBC 2025, bringing together members, collaborators, and conference attendees for an evening of networking and conversation.
+IC3 hosted this reception during SBC 2025 to bring together members, collaborators, and conference attendees for an evening of networking and conversation.

 The gathering allowed attendees to reflect on the day’s presentations and explore future collaborations.
 The event celebrated the blockchain community’s vibrancy and sparked new connections between researchers in academia and industry.
 These interactions support IC3’s mission to accelerate the path from research to real-world adoption.

 <div class="ui center aligned basic segment">